MutualFormer: Multi-Modality Representation Learning via Cross-Diffusion Attention: The Proposed MutualFormer

 \section{The Proposed MutualFormer}

-As shown in Fig.~\ref{fig:Fig.0}, Transformer has strong ability in modeling the dependence of tokens (for example, image patches, video frames, etc) based on the token mixer architecture which is usually achieved via a self-attention (SA) module~\cite{dosovitskiy2020vit,carion2020endtoend,devlin2018bert}.
+Transformer has the strong ability in modeling the dependence of tokens (for example, image patches, video frames, etc) based on the token mixer architecture which is usually achieved via a self-attention (SA) module~\cite{dosovitskiy2020vit,carion2020endtoend,devlin2018bert}.
 In this section, we extend this mechanism to Mutual Transformer (MutualFormer) to further model the dependence of multiple modalities for multi-modality data representation problem.
-The core of MutualFormer is the design of both \emph{inter-modality token mixer} and \emph{cross-modality token mixer} to conduct the information communication between tokens and modalities simultaneously.
-The whole architecture of MutualFormer is shown in Fig.~\ref{fig:Fig.0} which contains 1) Self-attention (SA) for intra-modality token mixer, 2) Cross-diffusion Attention (CDA) for inter-modality token mixer and 3) Aggregation for final token representation.
+The core of MutualFormer is the design of both \emph{intra-modality token mixer} and \emph{cross-modality token mixer} to conduct the information communication between tokens and modalities respectively.
+The whole architecture of MutualFormer is shown in Fig.~\ref{fig:Fig.0}, which contains 1) Self-Attention (SA) for intra-modality token mixer, 2) Cross-Diffusion Attention (CDA) for inter-modality token mixer and 3) FFN and Residual Connection for final token representation.
+More details are introduced below.

-\subsection{Self-attention (SA) for intra-modality token mixer}
+\subsection{Self-Attention (SA) for intra-modality token mixer}

-Let $X_r \in \mathbb{R}^{n\times d}$ and $X_d \in \mathbb{R}^{n\times d}$ represent the token set of two modalities respectively, where $n$ denotes the number of tokens in both modalities and $d$ is the feature dimension of tokens.
+Let $X_r \in \mathbb{R}^{n\times d}$ and $X_d \in \mathbb{R}^{n\times d}$ represent the token set of Modal-$r$ and Modal-$d$ respectively, where $n$ denotes the number of tokens in both modalities and $d$ is the feature dimension of tokens.
 To capture the dependence of tokens within each modality, we utilize the commonly used self-attention architecture~\cite{Vaswani2017NIPS,dosovitskiy2020vit} for each modality.
-Specifically, we first compute the similarities among different tokens for each modality as
+Specifically, we first compute the affinities among different tokens for Modal-$r$ as

-where $Q_r$ and $K_r$ are obtained by conducting two linear transformations on $X_r$ respectively.
-Similar to the acquisitions $Q_d$ and $K_d$ in Eq. (\ref{equ:eq02}).
-Based on $S_r$ and $S_d$, we then can obtain context-aware representations $M_r$ and $M_d$ for tokens in each modality by using the self-attention (SA) mechanism as
+where $Q_r$ and $K_r$ are obtained by conducting two linear transformations on $X_r$ respectively and $\frac{1}{\sqrt{\tau}}$ represents scaling factor.
+Based on $S_r$, we then obtain context-aware representations $U_r$ for tokens in Modal-$r$ by using the message passing mechanism as

-where $V_r$ and $V_d$ are obtained by conducting linear transformations on $X_r$ and $X_d$ respectively.
+where $V_r$ is obtained by conducting linear transformations on $X_r$.
+Similarly, we can obtain $S_d$ and $U_d$ for Modal-$d$.

-\subsection{Cross-diffusion Attention (CDA) for inter-modality token mixer}
+\subsection{Cross-Diffusion Attention (CDA) for inter-modality token mixer}